 Most Canadian sellers, at 48.48%, spend less than 20 hours per week managing their online store on Amazon.
 31.82% of sellers in Canada spend between 20 and 40 hours and 19.7% over 40 hours per week on selling on Amazon.
 There is currently no data on how the hours spent on managing Amazon sales and income from Amazon correlate.

 Global Amazon Statistics

-While Amazon is the leading online retailer in many countries including Canada and the US, globally, it is behind Alibaba in sales.
+While Amazon is the leading online retailer in many countries including Canada and the US, globally, an online company called Alibaba has the most sales.
 Alibaba is a Chinese platform used by both businesses and individuals to sell products.
 According to Finances Online, Alibaba’s sales were 765 billion USD compared to Amazon’s 239 billion USD.

 The most frequently bought products globally are electronics followed by items from the clothing, shoes, and jewellery category.
 The top five categories are completed by home and kitchen, beauty and personal care, and books.

 Consumers have access to over 353 million products using Amazon.
 This includes the over 12 million products listed on Amazon’s catalogue as well as those available through Amazon Marketplace.
 Currently, Amazon operates in 13 countries and ships to over 100 countries around the world.
 The company employs over 1.2 million people.